Stay up-to-date with DRBU's Newsletter

 Drawing from the Western, Indian, Chinese, and Buddhist traditions, these books contain the writings and teachings of incredible cultivators with advanced spiritual realization and wisdom.
 They can be enjoyed in their own right as spiritual documents worthy of study and understanding.
-They are read in detail by students in the DRBU programs.
+They are read in the DRBU programs.

 Daughters of Emptiness: Poems of Chinese Buddhist Nuns

 This book is a collection of poems by Chinese Buddhist nuns, translated by Beata Grant.
 The book includes the work of forty-eight nuns, from the fourth century to the present.
 View the book on Amazon.

 The sequence of seasons naturally pushes forward,

 Suddenly I am startled by the ending of the year.

 Lifting my eyes I catch sight of the winter crows,

 Spreading over the four corners like a cloud.